lsinha1/splitlearning.github.io/index.md

 <p align="center"><a href="https://www.slideshare.net/cameraculture/split-learning-versus-federated-learning-for-data-transparent-ml"><img src="https://splitlearning.github.io/splitSlides.png" height="350" width="500" ></a></p>
 <br /><br />

-## Upcoming: CVPR Tutorial on “Distributed Private Machine Learning for Computer Vision: Federated Learning and Beyond”
+<h2 id="ut"> Upcoming: CVPR Tutorial on “Distributed Private Machine Learning for Computer Vision: Federated Learning and Beyond”</h2>
 We are giving a half-day tutorial at CVPR 2019:
 On Distributed Private Machine Learning for Computer Vision: Federated Learning, Split Learning and Beyond by
 <b> Brendan McMahan (Google, USA)</b>, <b>Jakub Konečný</b> (Google, USA), <b>Otkrist Gupta (LendBuzz)</b>, <b>Ramesh Raskar</b> (MIT Media Lab, Cambridge, Massachusetts, USA),<b> Hassan Takabi</b> (University of North Texas, Texas, USA) and <b>Praneeth Vepakomma</b> (MIT Media Lab, Cambridge, Massachusetts, USA).
 <br /><br />

-## Efficiency and plug-and-play configurations of split learning
+<h2 id="sl"> Efficiency and plug-and-play configurations of split learning </h2>
-### Split learning's computational and communication efficiency on clients
+<h3> Split learning's computational and communication efficiency on clients </h3>
 Client-side communication costs are significantly reduced as the data to be transmitted is restricted to initial layers of the split learning network (splitNN) prior to the split.
 The client-side computation costs of learning the weights of the network are also